 The Best Ergonomic Mouse of 2020

 While this is a great mouse, it may not be for everyone.
 It is a little bulky, making it cumbersome to move around — especially if you have smaller hands.
-We didn't like that it lacked an indicator letting you know which CPI setting you were in.
+We don't like that it lacks an indicator letting you know which CPI setting you are in.
 Additionally, if the computer you are using has a Bluetooth connection and you don't have use for the included dongle, there, unfortunately, is no place to store it.
 Despite these minor shortcomings, we think the Logitech MX Vertical is a terrific mouse for almost everyone.

-If you are trying to limit your wrist movement, don't have much desk space, or are looking to get a little adventurous in the computer mouse world, look no further than the Logitech MX Ergo.
-It is a well-designed, comfortable ergonomic trackball mouse with as many features (or more) than a traditional mouse.
+If you are trying to limit your wrist movement, don't have much desk space, or are open to the possibility of trying a novel product, look no further than the Logitech MX Ergo.
+It is a well-designed, comfortable ergonomic trackball mouse with at least as many features as a traditional mouse.
 This gem is rechargeable and can quickly switch between 2 computers with the press of a button.
 Trackball mice can take some getting used to, but the Logitech MX Ergo makes it a little bit easier with its precision button.
-Activating the precision setting will slow down the cursor, giving you more control while trying to get rid of annoying popup ads or minimizing windows so you don't accidentally close them.
-You can also effortlessly switch between 2 adjustable angles (0° and 20°) to find a more comfortable resting position.
+Activating the precision setting will slow down the cursor, giving you more control while clicking.
+You can also switch effortlessly between two adjustable angles (0° and 20°) to find a more comfortable resting position.

 There are a few drawbacks with this trackball mouse.
-First off is, for cleaning purposes, you need a tool to remove the trackball instead of being able to pop it out with a finger.
-We found using the eraser end of a #2 pencil worked wonderfully.
-In what seems to be a continuing trend from Logitech, this model also lacks a storage spot for the dongle.
-While the angle adjustment plate uses a pretty strong magnet to stay attached, you can end up losing it.
-Without the angle adjustment plate, the mouse becomes unstable and starts wobbling around in use, making it uncomfortable to handle.
+You need a tool to remove the trackball instead of being able to pop it out with a finger in order to clean it.
+Like its siblings, this model also lacks storage space for the dongle.
+Though the angle adjustment plate uses a pretty strong magnet to stay attached, you can end up losing it.
+Without the angle adjustment plate, the mouse becomes unstable and can wobble around, making it uncomfortable to handle.
 Even with these minor inconveniences, we think the Logitech MX Ergo is a superb trackball mouse for anyone willing to give it a chance.

-Given this unit's low price point, one can expect some flaws.
-Batteries are not included, so you'll need to provide 2 AAA batteries to get up and running.
-While we're on the topic of batteries, they'll need to be replaced from time to time, which is a hidden cost not shared with all mice on the market.
+On the downside, batteries are not included, so you'll need to provide 2 AAA batteries to get up and running.
+And of course, they'll need to be replaced from time to time, which is a hidden cost not common to other models.
 That said, we have been able to get over 6 months of use out of AAA batteries before they needed replacing.
 Finally, this mouse doesn't have Bluetooth but instead uses a dongle to connect to a computer.
 All things considered, these critiques are minor in light of its competitive price point.
 As such, we recommend the Anker 2.4 G Vertical to anyone who wants to try out a vertical ergonomic mouse but doesn't need anything too fancy.

-The J-Tech Digital V628 Vertical offers something new to the table with its removable palm rest.
-This versatility gives you the option to use the mouse more like a vertical mouse or closely resembling a joystick mouse.
-While this technically isn't a joystick mouse it did at times feel like one during testing.
-This mouse doesn't feel cramped when using the innovative forward and back buttons, with more than enough space to accommodate all of our fingers.
+With its removable palm rest, the J-Tech Digital V628 Vertical brings something new to the table.
+This versatility gives you the option to use the mouse more like a vertical mouse.
+Though this technically isn't a joystick mouse it did at times feel like one during testing.
+This model has innovative forward and back buttons, with more than enough space to accommodate all of our fingers.
 Instead of the traditional right/ left configuration, the J-Tech's buttons are above and below your thumb providing unencumbered access.
-While the LED strip around the edge of the mouse isn't a necessity, we did enjoy spicing up our workstation with it.
+While the LED strip around the edge isn't a necessity, it does bring a little flare to a workstation.
 To turn this feature on/off, look for a switch on the bottom opposite the CPI button.

-Are you finding most ergonomic mice too cumbersome for your petite hands?
-Well, you're in luck!
-The Jelly Comb Ergonomic Mouse has been designed with you in mind.
+The Jelly Comb Ergonomic Mouse is designed with the small-handed in mind.
 It features a shorter length and a more slender body than the typical vertical mouse.
 The CPI selector is in an accessible spot, but out of the way enough, it won't be accidentally pressed while the mouse is in use.
 Last, but not least, we can't forget the dongle storage located under the battery cover — a feature we appreciate.

 While the Jelly Comb's clicks are almost silent, its browsing buttons and scroll wheel are not.
 This annoyance is compounded by the lack of a CPI indicator to let you know which selection you have made.
-We were pleased that the thumb rests on a nice ledge, but the browsing buttons location at the top of the mouse is a bit of a reach even for those with larger thumbs.
-Finally, a battery isn't included with this model, so you need to have one around to get going.
+We were pleased that the thumb rests on a nice ledge, but the browsing buttons located at the top of the mouse are a bit of a reach even for those with larger thumbs.
+Finally, a battery isn't included, so you need to have one around to get going.
 Despite these shortcomings, the Jelly Comb remains a reasonably priced unit for small-handed users looking for a vertical mouse.